The Final Buzzer: Your Retirement Starts Now

 - EveryDollar - Simple budgeting app for tracking spending

-- YNAB (You Need A Budget) - Zero-based budgeting system that helps every dollar have a job
+- YNAB (You Need A Budget) - Zero-based budgeting system that helps every dollar have a job.
+I haven't used YNAB personally, but it's widely considered one of the best budgeting apps available and consistently recommended by financial educators.

 Teacher-Specific: